 5. Use your time wisely

-Talking of rugs, ‘rainy days’ are a good opportunity to wash and mend all your summer rugs, and deep clean the tack and tidy your tack room while there are fewer competitions keeping you from the yard.
+Talking of rugs, ‘rainy days’ are a good opportunity to wash and mend all your summer rugs, and deep clean the tack and tidy your tack room.